-Teignbridge District Council has in its corporate plan 2011-2015 a goal to reduce our carbon footprint by reducing waste, being more energy efficient and making better transport choices.
+Teignbridge District Council has a ten year strategy and our goal is instead to reduce waste, be more energy efficient and make better transport choices, and in so doing to reduce carbon output.
 We have also signed the Nottingham Declaration on Climate Change.
 We are committed to mitigating the effects of climate change and in doing so providing leadership and support to the wider community.
 As one of the major employers and consumers of goods and services in the Teignbridge area, it is essential that the Council shows public commitment and leads by example.

 Teignbridge District Council was one of the first districts in the country to sign up to the Carbon Management Programme with the Carbon Trust.
 This resulted in a detailed analysis of our carbon footprint and the development of a 5 year implementation plan to reduce the amount of carbon produced as a result of the Council's activities by 12.5%.
 The plan was adopted in 2007 and completed in March 2012.
-A new plan for the period 2012 to 2017 has been produced and approved by the Carbon Trust.
-This new plan commits Teignbridge to further reduce our CO2 emissions by 20% by 2017.
+A new plan for the period 2012 to 2017 was produced and approved by the Carbon Trust.
+This new plan committed Teignbridge to further reduce our CO2 emissions by 20% by 2017, and we have met this goal.

-The carbon reduction projects continue to provide the anticipated savings, and the council's energy use is reducing in line with the target in the plan.
-The photovoltaic installations at Dawlish and Newton Abbot leisure centres and at Forde House have proved very successful.
+The carbon reduction projects continue to provide the anticipated savings.
+The photovoltaic installations at Dawlish and Newton Abbot Leisure centres and at Forde House have proved very successful.
 The new small business units built at Estuary Court in Teignmouth also feature PV panels, providing reduced bills for tenants and keeping our carbon output low.

-The installation of the biomass boiler at Dawlish Leisure Centre is projected to reduce our annual gas expenditure and usage by between 15% and 20%, and is also a low-carbon project.
+The installation of the biomass boiler at Dawlish Leisure Centre has reduced our annual gas expenditure and usage by approximately 20%, and is also a low-carbon project.
 Further savings are given from this project by our participation in the Renewable Heat Incentive (RHI) scheme.
 Further carbon reductions have been achieved thanks to the divestiture of a number of assets to local groups.
 Examples of this include the Buckfastleigh Outdoor Swimming Pool and the Beachcomber Public Conveniences in Teignmouth, both sites which contributed significantly towards our carbon production.

-2. Building Regulations Control Account -Year Ended 31 March 2017
+2. Building Regulations Control Account -Year Ended 31 March 2018